Beetle Adventure Racing

 Alternatively, some of the data display options can be toggled using the following codes, which will make a bunch of miscellaneous data show up on the right side of the screen:

 80025DAF 0002 8001F783 0002

 More debug information can be made to trigger with the code 80025CF3 000?, where ? is a value between 1 and E.

 Use the track modifier 80025D37 00??.

-A level consisting of a donut-shaped island with a road going around it.
+A test level consisting of a square island with a road going around it.
 The elevation drops immediately to the left but only smoothly to the right of the road, so this may have been intended to test jumping physics and such.